bcgov/forestry-bridge-form/README.md

 The project can also be run locally using Docker and Docker Compose.
 Refer to [Running with Docker Compose](./docker/README.md) for instructions.

+> Please note you must be connected to a government network to leverage local testing of emails

 ## Code of Conduct